fady-dib/SkyBid/README.md

 > SkyBid seeks to revolutionize the private jet charter industry by offering a seamless, user-friendly platform that enables operators and brokers to engage in real-time bidding for charter flights.
 Our mission is to optimize the booking experience, save time, and ensure the utmost satisfaction for all parties involved in the private aviation sector..

 ### User Stories
-- As a User I want to register so that i can benefit from the features the platform provide
-- As a user i want to login to my account so that i can access my personal inforamtion and use the features of the platform
-- As a user i want to edit my profile so that i can update it whenever something changes or needs to be corrected.
+- As a user I want to edit my profile so that i can update it whenever something changes or needs to be corrected.
+- As a user I want to be able to contact other users so that i can negotiate in private conversations
 - As a broker I want to create a new request so that I can find available flights with best prices.
+- As a broker I want to accept a bid in order to secure the best price for my client and book the desired flight
 - As an operator I want to submit a bid in real-time so that I can have the best chance of winning the booking
 - As an operator I want to see the current highest bid in real-time, so that I can adjust my bid accordingly.
-- As an admin i want to monitor the number of users so that i can identify any issues or areas for improvement.
+- As an admin I want to monitor the number of users so that i can identify any issues or areas for improvement.
-- As an admin i want to monitor the bids placed so that i can identify any issues or areas for improvement.
+- As an admin I want to see the users details so that I can ensure compliance with platform policies

 <br><br>